 As we described in The Guide to Wireframing, that's why wireframes often include placeholders for later graphics in the form of squares with the Xs or bare-bone versions of the icons to come later.

 As stated above, wireframes enable the team to focus solely on the 'big picture' decisions before diving into the details.
 The advantages of wireframes are the same as outlines for any medium: they give a chance to properly plan before moving forward, reducing the risk of having to double-back because something was missed.
+(If you're working as a team, the right cloud storage will keep things fluid.)

 Additionally, as a deliverable, wireframes can be shared with the entire team so that everyone's on the same page.
 If you're using a specialised wireframing or prototyping tool, different team members can modify or comment on the same document, which encourages collaboration right from the start.